decorative stone and plants around pool

 Consider using big, potted plants that keep dirt and soil confined to make your life a little easier.
 Not only will these types of plants keep soil in the pot, you can also boost your decorating spirit by adding in fun, colorful, or understated pots to your landscape design.
 Planters function in a similar way – you can spice up your aesthetic all while keeping function in mind.

 Remember, plants, trees, and hedges, can contribute heavily to the look and feel of the space and add to the theme you’re shooting for.
 There are tons of factors to consider – color, texture, height, theme, and more.
-Consider using native, Florida plants in order to make the establishment process easier, and to help avoid any unwanted pest or diseases for your pool plants.
+Consider using native Florida plants in order to make the establishment process easier, and to help avoid any unwanted pest or diseases for your pool plants.

-As we briefly mentioned, privacy is a factor you’ll need to consider when you’re planning for your pool.
+As we briefly mentioned, privacy is a factor you’ll need to consider when you’re planning landscaping around your pool.
 It’s probable that you won’t want your pool area entirely open to the neighborhood, but you also might not care if your neighbors can see what you and your family are doing in the pool.
 Consider how much it matters to you.

 If privacy is key for you, think about adding in fencing for your pool area.
 Things like perimeter fencing and safety fencing can help keep people out, eyes averted, and your privacy in check.
 If you’re looking for the very basics, wood perimeter fencing might be perfect for you.
 If you’re hoping for something a little fancier, chat with us about ornamental fencing with a decorative touch.
 Another option for privacy is adding in tall hedges and trees to block you, your pool, and your family from peoples’ view.
 High shrubs, tall hedges, and bushy trees that are planned strategically around your pool can be a decorative, natural way to keep your privacy in check.
 As an added benefit, it will probably keep your outdoor space cooler during those hot, Florida summers.